 This amazing road traverses the Dades Gorge, a deep ravine located in the High Atlas in the upper valley of the Dades river between the towns of Boumalne Dades and Msemrir.

 The Atlantic Ocean Road is a 8.3-kilometre (5.2 mi) long part of a road in MÃ¸re og Romsdal, Norway.

-Trollstigen, in the heart of Romsdal, is one of the best visited attractions in Norway.
-The mountains which encircle the Trollstigen road are enormous.
-The road has a steep incline of 9 percent and consists of 11 hairpin bends up a steep mountainside.
+Trollstigen, in the heart of Romsdal, is one of the most visited attractions in Norway.
+The mountains, which encircle the Trollstigen road, are enormous.
+The road has a steep incline of nine percent and consists of 11 hairpin bends up a steep mountainside.
 Encircling the road are high mountains, named Kongen, Dronningen and Bispen (King, Queen & Bishop).

 The Lysebotnvegen Road links Lysefjord to Sirdal.
-It is only open for about 5 months of the year, and travels over the mountains of Rogaland and Vest Agder in Norway.
-It includes 27 hairpin turns up a fjord wall, and is 29 km (18 mi.) long.
+It is only open for about five months of the year and travels over the mountains of Rogaland and Vest Agder in Norway.
+It includes 27 hairpin turns up a fjord wall and is 29 km (18 mi.) long.
 The road was opened in 1984, and has its highest point 932 m.
 (3057 ft.) above sea level.

 The Transfagarasan is the highest and most dramatic paved road from Romania.
 Built as a military route by former dictator Ceausescu between 1970 and 1974, the road connects the historic regions of Transylvania and Wallachia, and the cities of Sibiu and Pitesti.
 The Transfagarasan features 90 km of twists and turns, North to South across the tallest sections of the Carpathian Mountains between their highest peaks.